This post may contain affiliate links. Please read our disclosure policy.

 - Do not over-mix the batter.
 There might be a few lumps which is totally fine!

-- Let the batter rest for a few minutes after mixing to let the leavening ingredients work their magic and make the batter light and fluffy.
+- Let the batter rest for a few minutes after mixing to let the leavening ingredients work their magic and make for extra fluffy pancakes.

 - Lightly grease the pan with oil or cooking spray instead of butter.
 Regular butter will burn.